functional-koans/clojure-koans/README.md

 ### Contributing

 Patches are encouraged!
-Make sure the answer sheet still passes (`test.sh`, or `test.bat` on Windows), and send a pull request.
+Make sure the answer sheet still passes (`script/test`, or `script\test` on Windows), and send a pull request.

-The file ideaboard.txt has lots of good places to start
+The file ideaboard.txt has lots of good places to start.
+In general, patches are easiest if you start on a brand new idea, unless there are obvious flaws or omissions for existing koans.

 ### Contributors (in order of appearance)